 - Men are 96% of workplace fatalities, and are far more likely to suffer injuries at work or to get work related diseases than women.

-- Men are more likely to be the victims of violence than women – despite the constant exhortations that we should “end violence against women”.
+- Men (or boys) are more likely to be the victims of violence than women (or girls) – despite the constant exhortations that we should “end violence against women”.

 - 99% of war deaths and casualties are men.

 - Female genital mutilation is illegal and universally reviled.
 Male genital mutilation is regarded as perfectly acceptable and without disbenefit to the man (it isn’t).
 Half a million African boys killed or maimed in the last eight years by botched circumcisions goes unnoticed.

 - Female suffering is newsworthy, male suffering is not (e.g., Boko Haram – how many people know that their main activity is killing boys?).

 - There is a lack of action on under-representation of men in certain professions, contrasting with the huge focus on assisting women into areas where they are under-represented (e.g., STEM, though women now dominate in STEMM).

 - Male-only organisations have systematically been obliged to accept females, whilst the reverse is not true.

 For a little more detail on these issues read the Introduction to the Disadvantages faced by Men and Boys.